 5: Effort and time spent

 The success of a rental property lies solely on the shoulders of the investor.
 Renting out a property requires hands-on management.
 You need to find tenants, draft lease agreements, ensure tenants abide by the lease agreements, maintain the property, and more.

 REIT investors are free from this responsibility.
 REITs are professionally managed – the REIT manager and property manager work together to implement asset enhancement initiatives and optimise rental yields.
 This is ideal for investors who may not want the hassle of operating and managing a property on their own.

 Evaluating Your Options

 Investing in real estate can provide a valuable source of passive income and bring you closer to your financial goals.
-To determine which real estate investment maximises your return potential for the amount of time, effort and money you can commit, consider the six factors we’ve outlined above.
+To determine which real estate investment maximises your return potential for the amount of time, effort and money you can commit, consider the five factors we’ve outlined above.
 If you prefer taking a backseat, a REIT provides the benefits of property ownership without the hassle.
 And even if you intend to purchase a rental property, a REIT gives you exposure to other property types, from commercial to hospitality.